 Dependence between states

 If there’s an arrow between two nodes, the state of the child node will probabilistically depend on the state of its parent.
-This is expressed as a conditional probability of one node given another:
+You express this as a conditional probability of one node given another:

 - P(Node 2 = State X | Node 1 = State Y).